Rebecca Stead: Critical response

-In review of When You Reach Me, Publishers Weekly applauds Stead's ability to "make every detail count" as she creates a plausible conclusion with these divergent and improbable plot lines.
-A New York Times book review called it a "taut novel, every word, every sentence, has meaning and substance."
+In review of her second book, When You Reach Me (2009), Publishers Weekly applaude Stead's ability to "make every detail count" as she creates a plausible conclusion with these divergent and improbable plot lines.
+The New York Times Book Review called it a "taut novel, every word, every sentence, has meaning and substance."

-Stead was awarded the 2010 Newbery Medal by the Association for Library Service to Children for her second book, When You Reach Me.
-The judges agreed strongly with The New York Times reviewer.
+Stead was awarded the 2010 Newbery Medal by the Association for Library Service to Children for When You Reach Me.
 According to the chair, "Every scene, every nuance, every word is vital both to character development and the progression of the mystery that really is going to engage readers and satisfy them."

 In 2012, When You Reach Me was ranked number 11 among all-time best children's novels in a survey published by School Library Journal, a monthly with primarily U.S. audience.
-It was the only 21st-century work among the top 20.
+It was the only 21st-century work among the top 28.

 Stead won the 2013 Guardian Children's Fiction Prize for Liar & Spy, which was published in the UK by Andersen Press.
 Stead became the first winning writer from the U.S.

 – or from anywhere outside the British Commonwealth.
 Prior to 2012, eligibility had been extended to all books published or co-published in the U.K. (by writers who have not yet won the award).

 Goodbye Stranger was published by Wendy Lamb in August 2015.
 In a starred review (its third for Stead's novels), Kirkus Reviews observed that "the protagonists try on their new and changing lives with a mixture of caution and recklessness.
 Stead adroitly conveys the way things get complicated so quickly and so completely for even fairly ordinary children at the edge of growing up ...
 She captures the stomach-churning moments of a misstep or an unplanned betrayal and reworks these events with grace, humor, and polish into possibilities for kindness and redemption."